Teng-Martin-Ma/easynn/README.md

 ## Functionality

-* Fast calulate Behler Parinello descriptors
+* Automatically generate Behler Parinello descriptors
-* Train BPNN, currently only support 2nd generation BPNN
+* Fast Train BPNN, currently only support 2nd generation BPNN
 * Monitor training process with Wandb
+* Support for GPU
+* Hook to ASE calculator, which can be used to optimization or MD

 ## Dependencies